nadeesha/with-futures/README.md

 # search-json-stream

-- Written with Typescript and Node.js
+- Written with Typescript and runs on Node.js
 - [DEMO](https://asciinema.org/a/53d2So02TimLw4lxhFErnRnas)
+- Tested on node v8.11.1

 ## Setup